LittleLittleCloud/StepWise/README.md

 stopwatch.ElapsedMilliseconds.Should().BeLessThan(6000);
 ```

-## Quick start with StepWise UI
+## Visualize stepwise workflow

 StepWise UI is a built-in WebUI for visualizing and executing workflows.
-To use StepWise UI, simply adding the following code to your project:
+To use StepWise UI, simply add the following code to your project:

 ```csharp
 // program.cs